 Prior to making your application, you must consult in writing with all residents and businesses affected by the proposed closure.
 If there are substantial objections, MVDC reserves the right to reject an application.
 Bus companies may reject a request to close a road or impose a charge where this requires bus services to be cancelled or diverted.
 It is your responsibility to gain the agreement of the bus companies before submitting your road closure application to MVDC.

 For all requests, you will need to submit a completed application form together with your event management plan, traffic management plan, risk assessment, consultation notice and responses no less than eight weeks in advance of your event.
 The risk assessment should include measures to mitigate the risk of the spread of Coronavirus.
-The Health and Safety Executive (HSE) have provided guidance on completing a suitable and sufficient COVID-19 risk assessment.
 The eight week minimum period is to carry out consultation, receive proof of public liability insurance, consider and negotiate the event in the light of comments, and to allow time for the application to be taken to the Safety Advisory Group (SAG) if necessary.
 The minimum period required for closing a main road is 12 weeks, see 'Closing a Main Road' below for more information.
+You do not need to ask permission to close a private road, but it is recommended to consult with all residents and to ensure that there is access for emergency vehicles.

 MVDC will check that the applicant has supplied all the necessary documentation and carried out duties as outlined in the 'Conditions of a Road Closure' (See 'Downloads').